Altoera: Using Artificial Intelligence And Robots For Agriculture

 When I registered, my idea was to launch a project in traffic management.
 As you know Ho Chi Minh City is a mess in terms of traffic.
 It’s a complicated project, given that there are almost no traffic rules here (or respected ones at least).
 As I was diving in the topic, I also discovered that the Vietnamese government is already working and investing resources into traffic management.
 As they already shown encouraging results with a mobile app, I thought it was maybe not the good timing.

 In the meantime, I was building my house and wanted to grow organic fruits and vegetables on my rooftop.
 As I didn’t have time to manage it, I came up with the idea of creating a robot which would partially oversee my garden.
-My wife told me that I should develop the project at a larger scale.
+My friend told me that I should develop the project at a larger scale.

 From that, I changed my focus of traffic management to agriculture.
 That’s how I got interested in Agricultural Technology.